Important Precautions

 6. Recognize that MS is characterized by excessive immune system activity.

-Some lay books on CAM and MS state-erroneously-that MS is an immune disease and that, therefore, people with MS should take supplements to activate the immune system.
+Some lay books on unconventional medicine and MS state-erroneously-that MS is an immune disease and that, therefore, people with MS should take supplements to activate the immune system.
 This information is inaccurate and potentially dangerous.
 MS is indeed an immune disease.
 However, it is characterized by excessive immune system activity.
 Thus, therapies for MS should inhibit, not activate, the immune system.

 7. Avoid misconceptions about dietary supplements.